akimdesign/misc-work/Photoshop/psNotes.md

 - eyedropper tool[I] or caps lock key for crosshair cursor for more accurate colour choosing

-SHIFT + RETURN to highlight first number to be adjusted in any adjustment panels
+SHIFT + RETURN to highlight first number to be adjusted in any adjustment panels SHIFT + F to see image in full screen

 ## Opening Files